-An employee's activities outside of the Company may give rise to a conflict of interest or create other risks to Schwab's reputation or client and colleague relationships.
-Employees should not engage in outside employment or business activities without prior written approval from the employee's manager and Compliance.
+Our activities outside of the Company may give rise to a personal conflict of interest or create other risks to Schwab's reputation or client and colleague relationships.
+We should not engage in outside employment or business activities without disclosure to the Company and prior written approval.

-To avoid conflicts of interest, no employee may be employed in the financial services field or engaged in a financial services business venture or activities outside of the Company; be employed as a certified public accountant or as a tax preparer, tax adviser, or treasurer for a non-family related business; or engage in insurance, mortgage, real estate appraisal, or brokerage activities outside the Company.
+To avoid conflicts of interest, Schwab personnel may not be employed in the financial services field or engaged in a financial services business venture or activities outside of the Company; be employed as a certified public accountant or as a tax preparer, tax adviser, or treasurer for a non-family related business; or engage in insurance, mortgage, real estate agent or appraisal, or brokerage activities outside the Company.